 Contributing to Your HSA

 There are limits to how much you can contribute to your Health Savings Account, set by the government.
-These include:
+As of April 22, 2020, these were:

 - Family: $7,100 total